microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 * Set up an Azure Machine Learning (AzureML) Workspace
 * Create a compute cluster to run your experiments.
 * Optional: Register your application to create a Service Principal Object.
-* Optional: Set up a storage account to store your data.
+* Optional: Set up a storage account to store your datasets.
 * Update your [train_variables.yml](/InnerEye/train_variables.yml) file and KeyVault with your own credentials.

 Once you're done with these steps, you will be ready for the next steps described in [Creating a dataset](https://github.com/microsoft/InnerEye-createdataset),